Chapter: Lower Bounds

 The same isolation template can be reused for other primitives.
 In A new Dolev-Reischuk style Lower Bound, the target is Byzantine Crusader Broadcast rather than agreement.

 Randomization does not automatically remove this barrier.
-The post Agreement against strongly adaptive adversaries needs quadratic communication extends the message lower bound to randomized protocols against a strongly adaptive omission adversary.
-The adversary waits to see who sends a message to the party it wants to isolate, corrupts that sender, and prevents that message from being delivered.
+The post Agreement against strongly adaptive adversaries needs quadratic communication extends the message lower bound to randomized protocols against a strongly adaptive omission adversary that can claw back in-flight messages from newly corrupted parties.
+The adversary waits to see who sends a message to the party it wants to isolate, corrupts that sender, and then claws back the still-undelivered message.
+This claw-back ability is the mathematical property that makes the lower bound go through.

 The takeaway is that subquadratic agreement requires both randomization and a weaker adversary.